-Even if you don't host your blog with HubSpot, you can still offer an email-based subscription to your blog using HubSpot.
-Complete the steps below to set up an RSS email blog subscription for your external blog:
+If you don't host your blog with HubSpot, you can still offer an email-based subscription (RSS) to your blog using HubSpot.

 - Create a subscription type

 - Create a custom property

 - Create a subscription form for your external website

 - Create an active list of blog subscribers